Alex-Burgess/ewelists.com/README.md

 Point-in-time-recovery provides continuous backups of the table data, for the last 35 days.
 See [Documentation](https://aws.amazon.com/dynamodb/backup-restore/) for more detail.

+The [ewelists.com-tools-backend](https://github.com/Alex-Burgess/ewelists.com-tools-backend) repository contains a backups function, which creates daily backups, which are kept for 7 days.
+This helps with a wide variety of issues, including if the table is deleted by accident.

 ### Cognito UserPool Backup
 Cognito does not have a backup option.